Mark Rothko. Paintings on Paper

 Mark Rothko’s luminous paintings revitalised abstract art and made him one of the most important artists of the last century.
-With nearly 80 works, the exhibition at the National Museum will be the first major presentation of Rothko’s work in the Nordic region.
+With nearly 80 works, the exhibition at the National Museum is the first major presentation of Rothko’s work in the Nordic region.

 Paintings or drawing?